ArPIHomeSecurity/arpi_documentation/docs/developers/index.md

         sudo apt upgrade

-#### Install ArPI to the prepared system
+### Install ArPI to the prepared system

 Before installing the ArPI to a running Raspberry PI system [get the code](#getting-the-code)!

 1. Start the Raspberry PI Zero with the prepared SD card
 2. Check the installation configuration file: install.yaml
-3. Install the ArPI components with the management project from your development host (not the raspi)
+3. Install the ArPI components with the management project from your development host (not the raspi).
+Before this step you will need to [build the web application for production mode](#building-for-production)!

         # activate the python virtual environment
         pipenv shell